Philadelphia Plastic Surgery Lawyers

+Medical malpractice in Philadelphia is common.
 If you have been injured by a negligent plastic surgeon, or if such negligence has proven injurious or fatal to someone you love, the Philadelphia surgical error attorneys of Wapner Newman can review your case and advise you whether you have grounds to seek financial compensation.
 Serving communities throughout Pennsylvania and New Jersey, our Eastern PA cosmetic surgery negligence lawyers believe that harm due to a medical professional’s mistake or omission is unacceptable.

 We invite you to discuss your unique situation by calling us at 1-800-LAW-6600 or filling out a free case evaluation form.